Netflix’s Latest Offering, ‘Kingdom,’ Is A Korean Medieval Zombie Series

 Just when you thought the zombie genre could not be more saturated, Netflix has thrown a new offering called Kingdom into the mix — and this one is sure to be like nothing you’ve seen so far.

 If you thought the zombie genre was starting to wear thin in regard to original content, Netflix has decided to push the boundaries of the genre by throwing a couple extra elements into the mix.
 Firstly, their new series, Kingdom, will be a historical drama.
-Yes, you read the correctly.
+Yes, you read that correctly.
 This zombie series will not be set in the present day, nor will it be at some future date like many in the zombie genres like to do.
 Instead, this series will be set in the past.
-It will also be set in Korea, in particular, the medieval Joseon period of Korea’s history.
+It will also be set in Korea, particularly during the medieval Joseon period of Korea’s history.

 The synopsis for Netflix’s Kingdom is below.